InnovateForVegas/.github/CONTRIBUTING.md

 At any given point in the development of any project component (repository or otherwise), there may be deviations from these ideals.
 For example, if a translation to a particular language is not available, if internationalization is not completed for an entire project, if WAI-ARIA compliance is not completely implemented, etc. Every effort must be made to move any project in these directions to meet these goals when possible.

-When in doubt, check the CODE_OF_CONDUCT document associated with this repository and with Code for Vegas in general.
+When in doubt, check the CODE_OF_CONDUCT document associated with this repository and with Innovate for Vegas in general.
 When all else fails, be a [Good Person](https://www.thefreedictionary.com/good+person).

 ## Project Repository Details